sharpchen/sharpchen.github.io/docs/document/Skill/PowerShell/docs/Language/Function.md

 `CmdletBinding()` can have the following properties:

 - `DefaultParameterSetName`: pwsh will prefer this name when there's a ambiguity between syntax provided.
-- `HelpURI`: link to documenetation
+- `HelpURI`: link to documentation
 - `SupportsPaging`: implicitly adds parameters `-First`, `-Skip`, `-IncludeTotalCount`, value accessible by `$PSCmdlet.PagingParameters`
     ```ps1
     function foo {